-TALLAHASSEE, Fla.— With summer coming to an end and the school year right around the corner, the Department of Highway Safety and Motor Vehicles (DHSMV) is promoting its Child Safety Awareness Month.
+TALLAHASSEE, Fla.— With summer coming to an end and the school year right around the corner, the Department of Highway Safety and Motor Vehicles (FLHSMV) is promoting its Child Safety Awareness Month.
 The theme of this awareness campaign is “Every Child is a Human Caution Sign.”

 “Children are living caution signs, whether riding in cars, playing in the park, or waiting for the school bus,” said Lt.
 Colonel Troy Thompson, Deputy Director of the Florida Highway Patrol.
 “Very soon, kids will be using all modes of transportation to get to school.
 It’s the perfect time to remind everyone of the ‘Rules of the Road’ regarding pedestrian, bicycle, school bus, and seatbelt safety.”

-During the school year and especially as school starts, DHSMV is focusing on traffic-related safety concerns involving Florida’s children.
+During the school year and especially as school starts, FLHSMV is focusing on traffic-related safety concerns involving Florida’s children.
 We are asking parents, caregivers and guardians to talk to your children about these important safety tips for going back to school.

 Bicycle and Pedestrian Safety.
 In 2014, there were 2,306 crashes involving child pedestrian and bicyclist that resulted in 48 fatalities.

 - Ride your bicycle in the same direction as traffic and obey all traffic signs, signals, and lane markings.